psygreg/linuxtoys-atom/README.md

 - Run it.
 All dependencies are self-contained within the AppImage.

 ### Direct
-- Make sure dependencies are installed: `bash newt curl wget git`
+- Make sure dependencies are installed: `bash curl wget git zenity`
 - Run it with the command `curl -fsSL https://raw.githubusercontent.com/psygreg/linuxtoys-atom/main/linuxtoys.sh | bash`

 ## Contributing